adrianardnerg/notes/README.md

 - "Every programmer should know that debugging is twice as hard as writing the code in the first place.
 Therefore, if you write your code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian Kernighan

 This quote highlights the importance of writing clean, simple, and understandable code rather than overly complex and "clever" code.
 It is easier to debug and maintain code that is straightforward and follows best practices, compared to code that is difficult to read and understand.

+# 2023-11-28
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
+Always write clean, readable code with well-documented comments, which will make it easier for you and others to maintain and contribute to your project.
+Don't be afraid to ask for help or advice from others, as this can save you time and help your learn new skills.
+Finally, always be open to learning new technologies and programming languages, because this will keep you ahead of the curve and ready for new challenges.